perborgen/IntroToReact/exercises/02_ajax/notes.md

 ## Fetch the users inputs

 You'll need to fetch what query and category the user wants to search for.
-To do this, use *refs* and *React.findDOMNode*.
-Check a code sample using this technique here.
-Here is an example on how to use the two functions.
+To do this, use *refs* and *findDOMNode*.
+Below is an example on how to you can fetch the value of an input field using the *refs* and *findDOMNode*.

 	var App = React.createClass({
 		handleSubmit: function(){